cognitedata/deploy-functions-oidc/README.md

         - `Files:READ` and `Files:WRITE` in `scope: all` OR scoped to a data set (recommended, but then you also need dataset capabilities like `Datasets:READ` - and if it is write protected, `Datasets:OWNER` as well!)
         - `Projects:LIST` in `scope: all`
         - `Groups:LIST` in `scope: all` OR scoped to "current user" (i.e. list its own groups)
-    - And a *special capability* for the group that your sessions service principal is part of:
+    - The schedule service principal need a *special capability*:
         - `Sessions:CREATE` in `scope: all`
+        - And all other capabilites needed to run the function
         - ...but **don't worry** too much about making sure all of these are 100 % correct: the action used by this template, namely the `function-action-oidc`, will list all missing capabilities for you! 🙌
 1. Get Functions whitelisted for your project, *if it is not already*.
    * How?
 Patch [this file](https://github.com/cognitedata/context-api/blob/master/src/api/functions/whitelist.py) with the name of the CDF project.
 Make sure that you add it to the list for the *correct cluster*, e.g.: